openghg/openghg/doc/source/api/index_devapi.rst

 Surface measurements
 ^^^^^^^^^^^^^^^^^^^^

-These functions take sureface measurement data and standardise it for storage in the object store.
+These functions take surface measurement data and standardise it for storage in the object store.
 They ensure the correct metadata and attributes are recorded with the data, and that the data is `CF compliant <https://cfconventions.org/>`__.
 They are called by the ``ObsSurface`` class.

 :func:`~openghg.standardise.surface.parse_aqmesh`